Compression via Pre-trained Transformers: A Study on Byte-Level Multimodal Data: Methods

 \paragraph{Training Datasets}

-A key point of our investigation is to evaluate how well pre-trained transformers can compress data from different modalities --- both if the modality was or was not part of the training data (\cref{fig:overview} visualizes our data collection process).
-We create three different unimodal training datasets with audio, images, and text data, and four multimodal training sets (\cref{app:experimental-details:training-data} describes the datasets in full detail).
-This yields seven pre-training datasets in total, each consisting of $165$GB of data: (i) $165$GB of audio; (ii) $165$GB of images; (iii) $165$GB of text; (iv) $82.5$GB of audio and $82.5$GB of images; (v) $82.5$GB of audio and $82.5$GB of text; (vi) $82.5$GB of images and $82.5$GB of text; and (vii) $55$GB audio, $55$GB of images, and $55$GB text.
-By training our models on all seven training data mixtures, we can investigate \emph{in-modality} and \emph{out-of-modality} compression ratios.
-For example, for a model trained on the text dataset, the in-modality compression ratio can be determined by evaluating on text, while audio or image data provide out-of-modality compression ratios.
+A key point of our investigation is to evaluate how well pre-trained transformers can compress data from \emph{different modalities} --- both if the modality was or was not part of the training data (see \cref{fig:overview}).
+We create three different unimodal training datasets with audio, images, and text, and four multimodal training sets (full details in \cref{app:experimental-details:training-data}).
+This yields seven $165$GB pre-training datasets: (i) $165$GB audio; (ii) $165$GB images; (iii) $165$GB text; (iv) $82.5$GB audio and $82.5$GB images; (v) $82.5$GB audio and $82.5$GB text; (vi) $82.5$GB images and $82.5$GB text; and (vii) $55$GB audio, $55$GB images, and $55$GB text.
+By training models on all seven data mixtures, we can investigate \emph{in-modality} and \emph{out-of-modality} compression ratios.
+For example, for a model trained on text (iii), the in-modality compression ratio is given by evaluating on text, while audio or image data provide out-of-modality compression ratios.